Magnifying glass on top of sheet of thumbprints

 What will I study?

-Current issues and challenges faced in this sector are all discussed within a scientific and evidence-based framework with a focus on applied actions and potential solutions.
+You’ll also delve into current issues and challenges faced in this sector, all of which are discussed within a scientific and evidence-based framework with a focus on applied actions and potential solutions.
 Criminological theories are therefore applied to potential practice scenarios throughout the degree, which you may encounter throughout the course of your career.

 How will I be taught and assessed?